 We then show you all the quotes we can find from our buyers, including any additional costs or benefits to choosing a particular business.
 All of our associates are trustworthy commercial buyers who will offer you their best price for your car.

 When you find an offer that you like the look of, simply select it and wait for the buyer to get in touch.
-They will contact you within three working hours – you don’t need to do anything other than choose your offer and relax.
+They will contact you within three working hours – you don’t need to do anything other than choosing your offer and relax.

-Find out more about the benefits of selling to online car buying businesses here; Should I trade in or sell my car?
+Find out more about the benefits of selling to online car buying businesses here; Should I trade-in or sell my car?